 Attack Ads — Most political advertising takes a negative approach.

 However, negativity did not win the day in 2020.
 Biden’s campaign was unusually positive.
 Only 10% of his ads were attack ads.
-Trump’s campaign was simply too angry, negative and alarmist to be effective — a second time.
+Trump’s campaign was simply too angry, too negative and too alarmist to be effective a second time.

 A negative approach can work in business, but it’s much more complicated.
 It’s more like running against a dozen like-minded politicians in a primary race.
 There are many options, so you have to be careful about who or what you choose to attack.
 More on Fear of Loss in advertising)